cfreshman/gauntlet-p3/md/implementation_plan.md

 # TikBlok Implementation Status & Plan

 ## Phase 1: Core Features ✅
-All core features have been successfully implemented:
+All core consumer features have been successfully implemented:

 ### Foundation
 - ✅ Project setup with Flutter and Firebase